University of Aberdeen

 Summary Title of Current Studentships

-- QUADRAT DTP, Rosalin Simpson: Functional parasite epigenomics and transcriptomics for improving honey-bee health in a global pollination crisis
+- QUADRAT DTP student, Rosalin Simpson: Functional parasite epigenomics and transcriptomics for improving honey-bee health in a global pollination crisis